Suvorov (film)

 Suvorov (Суворов) is a 1941 Soviet film directed by Vsevolod Pudovkin and Mikhail Doller, based on the life of Russian general Alexander Vasilyevich Suvorov (1729 – 1800), one of the few great generals in history who never lost a battle.
-The film premiered in Russia 23 January 1941 (i.e., before the German attack).
+The film premiered in Russia 23 January 1941 (i.e., before the German invasion five months later).
 It was released as General Suvorov in the USA.
 In 1941 Pudovkin, Doller, Cherkasov-Sergeyev, and Khanov received the Stalin Prize for the film.

+Plot

+The film begins with the Polish campaign following the Battle of Sokółka, a relevant event in light of Poland's defeat in 1939.
+The narrative then explores Suvorov's conflicts with Emperor Paul I, his reinstatement from exile in Konchanskoye, and the dramatic events of the Swiss campaign.
+During this campaign, a spy infiltrates Suvorov's headquarters but is exposed and executed.
+The film culminates with the iconic storming of the Devil's Bridge in Switzerland, highlighting Suvorov's indomitable leadership and tactical genius.